 Blake Fowler

 Director

-Office of the Treasurer of the State of California
+Office of the Treasurer Public Finance Division

-Public Finance Division, Room 110

 915 Capitol Mall

 Sacramento, California 95814

-Re: The Trustees of The California State University, Systemwide Revenue Bonds, Taxable Series 2020B
+Re: Trustees of The California State University, Systemwide Revenue Bonds, Series 2021A, Series 2021B (Taxable), and Series 2016B-2

 J.P.
 Morgan Securities LLC ("JPMS") has entered into a negotiated dealer agreement with Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings to the retail customers of CS&Co. at the original issue prices.
 Subject to your consent, JPMS would like to invite CS&Co. to participate in the above captioned upcoming offering.
 As compensation to CS&Co., JPMS will share a portion of the selling concession with CS&Co.